 3. Random e-mails from strangers

-Legitimate bookmakers do not need to buy random e-mail lists and spam a million people like some Nigerian Prince.
-Not only is spamming illegal in most first world countries, but is unprofessional and a turn-off to most customers.
+Legitimate bookmakers do not need to buy random e-mail lists and spam millions of people.
+Not only is spamming illegal in most first-world countries, but it is unprofessional and a turn-off to most customers.
 A worthwhile betting site builds a reputation and advertises through legitimate channels.

 4. Too-good-to-be-true bonus offers